joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 This has given rise to packages like [SafeInt](https://safeint.codeplex.com/), which essentially moves you away from your native language's arithmetic operations, in favor of checked library ones.

-Most of these exploits are of coure also coupled with an access to unsafe memory.
+Most of these exploits are of course also coupled with an access to unsafe memory.
 You could reasonably argue therefore that overflows are innocuous in a safe language and therefore should be permitted.
 It's pretty clear, however, based on the security experience, that a program often does the wrong thing in the face of an unintended over/underflow.
 Simply put, developers frequently overlook the possibility, and the program proceeds to do unplanned things.
 That's the